stanistan/drake/FAQ.md

 It could be that your build of Drake is not using a Hadoop client library that is compatible with your cluster.
 Please see [the wiki entry on HDFS compatibility](https://github.com/Factual/drake/wiki/HDFS-Compatibility).

-# Why doesn't Drake recognize I have up-to-date output in HDFS?
+# Why doesn't Drake recognize I have up-to-date targets in HDFS?

 Drake looks for Hadoop configuration in `/etc/hadoop/conf/core-site.xml`.
 It may be that in your environment, you keep your Hadoop configuration elsewhere.